jethrokuan/braindump/content/posts/deep_rl.md

 it to improve policy

 model-based RL
-: estimate the transition model, and then... - use it for planning (no explicit policy) - Trajectory optimization/optimal control (continuous spaces) - Discrete planning in discrete action spaces ([§mcts]({{< relref "mcts" >}})) - use it to improve a policy (e.g. via backpropagation, with some tricks) - use the model to learn a value function (e.g. through dynamic programming)
+: estimate the transition model, and then... - use it for planning (no explicit policy) - Trajectory optimization/optimal control (continuous spaces) - Discrete planning in discrete action spaces ([Monte Carlo Tree Search]({{< relref "mcts" >}})) - use it to improve a policy (e.g. via backpropagation, with some tricks) - use the model to learn a value function (e.g. through dynamic programming)

 ## Why so many RL algorithms? {#why-so-many-rl-algorithms}